zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 For determining if global popularity metrics can account for album sales of BTS, a regression machine-learning algorithm was used.
 A Linear Regression model was trained with the yearly Google Trends scores of BTS and the search interests of the members as input variables and album sales as the output.
 The dataset was divided into a training set and a test set.
 The Linear Regression model had an R² value of 0.53, which meant that over half the data on album sales is explained by global search interest and member popularity.
 The mean absolute error is approximately 689,000 units.
 This is quite a good estimate considering the magnitude of BTS album sales.
 These findings suggest that search interest is an important factor in explaining commercial performance, although there are additional factors that are also relevant.
+Due to the limited dataset size, the model is intended for explanatory purposes rather than precise prediction

 # Conclusion
 This project investigates the relationship between the global fame of BTS and the album sales by merging Google Trends search data with album sales data.
 Using exploratory data analysis, hypothesis testing, and basic machine learning models, the project tries to understand if online interest helps explain or predict commercial success.